 Treats infections caused by bacteria.
 Belongs to a class of drugs called cephalosporin antibiotics.

-When This Medicine Should Not Be Used:You should not use this medicine if you have ever had an allergic reaction to ceftazidime or any other cephalosporin medicine such as Keflex®, Ceclor®, or Duricef®.
+When This Medicine Should Not Be Used:You should not use this medicine if you have ever had an allergic reaction to cephalosporin medicine, such as Keflex®, Velosef®, or Ceclor®.